PostHog/posthog.com/contents/tutorials/filter-session-recordings.md

 ### How to filter based by feature flags

-If you use feature flags in PostHog then you can also filter recordings by the flag variant shown to a user.
+If you use feature flags in PostHog, you can also filter recordings by the flag variant shown to a user.
 This can be helpful if, for example, you want to compare user behavior between flag variants.

 To filter recordings based on an event which happens within a recording where a user has viewed a particular flag.
 To do this, you must first create a filter based on the event you’re looking for and _then_ create a secondary filter that specifies the flag.